 Disclaimer: This is my original work with details sourced from reading the comic book and doing personal research.
 Anyone who wants to use this article, in part or in whole, needs to secure first my permission and agree to cite me as the source and author.
 Let it be known that any unauthorized use of this article will constrain the author to pursue the remedies under R.A.
 No. 8293, the Revised Penal Code, and/or all applicable legal actions under the laws of the Philippines.

-With those details laid down, here is a look back at The Night Man #3, published in 1993 by Malibu Comics with a story written by Steve Englehart and drawn by Gene Ha.
+With those details laid down, here is a look back The Solution #14, published by Malibu Comics in 1994 with a story written by the late James Hudnall and drawn by Huang Nguyen.

 The story begins when an armed, muscular man carrying two large guns sees Dropkick.
 He immediately fires at him.
 Then he sees Shadowmage and Tech and then fires at them.
 It turns out they are just non-moving physical models.
 The aggressive use of weapons is called Incoming.
 He is a Communist Cambodian man who was hardened by the events in his native country and he served the tyrant Pol Pot by killing others.
 He is living with brutality and unstoppable rage which makes him dangerous to The Solution.

 In New York, Black Tiger anticipates the arrival of a van carrying heroin set to be released to buyers.
 Suddenly a gang of thugs serving the Pump appear heading attacking the van.
 Black Tiger suddenly comes in and kills many of the thugs.